OSHA Inspections Defense Lawyers

 - Confined spaces

 Employers are required to follow complex OSHA regulations.
 General industry requirements apply to certain employers, and OSHA has additional specific requirements for construction employers.
-Hendershot, Cannon & Hisey, P.C. understand OSHA's safety standards and what inspectors look for during inspections.
+Hendershot, Cowart & Hisey, P.C. understand OSHA's safety standards and what inspectors look for during inspections.

 Common Reasons for OSHA Inspections